timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 # Migrate the entire database at once
 Migrate smaller databases by dumping and restoring the entire database at once.
-This method works best on databases smaller than FIXME&nbsp;GB.
+This method works best on databases smaller than 100&nbsp;GB.

 <highlight type="warning">
 Depending on your database size and network speed, migration can take a very